mlibrary/design-system-old/packages/docs/index.md

   order: 0
 ---

-The Design System aims to provide resources for designers and developers to build high quality and inclusive U-M Library websites that work well for everyone.
+The University of Michigan Library Design System aims to provide resources for designers and developers to build high quality and inclusive U-M Library websites that work well for everyone.

 ## Getting Started